keptn/keptn.github.io/content/docs/develop/automated_operations/remediation/index.md

 ### Problem type

-The problem type maps a problem to a remediation.
-Therefore, the problem title must match.
+The problem type maps a problem to a remediation by a matching problem title.

 * It is allowed to specify multiple proplem types for a remediation: